 Windows

-• Privacy: Windows 10 has faced criticism for its data collection practices.
-While settings can be adjusted to enhance privacy, it requires user intervention.
+- Privacy: Windows has faced criticism for data collection practices.
+Some settings can be adjusted for better privacy, but not all.

 Linux